 To fill this mineshaft we used a combination of two of our hardfoams;

 What is this hole?

 In the last century there used to be a big mining industry in this area that got closed down and flooded.

 The mine was no longer accessible and to completely block it from public access.

 The vent shafts were covered with wooden beams and on top a landfill was made.
 For years and years peoples waste was placed on top of these mines.

-After many years the wood started to rot, and the rising and sinking water levels in the mines started to drag in debris from the landfill.
+After many years the wood started to rot.
+The rising and sinking water levels in the mines started to drag in debris from the landfill.
 This was weakening the structure and eventually created a sinkhole about 12m wide and 30m deep!

 So, what was done to it now?

 Because of the fear of people falling in (even though it was a restricted area) the hole needed to be filled to prevent further damage to the surroundings and possible casualties.